opendatahub-io/ai-edge/docs/byo-mgmt-gitops.md

 If you don't have a centralized ACM managing your edge cluster(s), you can follow the steps in this document to deploy the inference service container image that was built using the MLOps Pipeline.

-## Install OpenShift Pipelines / ArgoCD
+## Install OpenShift Pipelines / Argo CD

-Just like in the case with ACM, ArgoCD will need to be installed on each target edge cluster that the GitOps-managed inference service container will be deployed on.
+Just like in the case with ACM, Argo CD will need to be installed on each target edge cluster that the GitOps-managed inference service container will be deployed on.
 As a user with the ability to install operators from the OperatorHub on the target edge cluster(s), find and install the OpenShift GitOps operator in the OpenShift Console, in Menu > Operators > OperatorHub.